Badges of the United States Navy: Explosive Ordnance Disposal Warfare

 The Explosive Ordnance Disposal Warfare (EOD) insignia, also known as the "crab", is awarded to personnel trained to deal with the construction, deployment, disarmament, and disposal of high explosives munitions.
 This group is part of Navy Special Operations and all are dive qualified as closed circuit divers.
 It is the only decoration awarded to all four uniformed services of the US Defense Department.

 Enlisted EOD technicians wear the insignia as their primary warfare breast insignia.
-Officers formerly wore it as a secondary insignia under the Special Operations Warfare insignia, but now wear the Basic, Senior, and Master insignia as their primary warfare device.
+Officers formerly wore it as a secondary insignia under the Special Operations Warfare insignia, but now wear the EOD Officer insignia as their primary warfare device.

 In 2007, the Special Operations Officer Community was rechristened "Explosive Ordnance Disposal", a change which the Navy felt also needed to be reflected in the EOD Officer warfare device as well.
 The new officer insignia is identical to the Master EOD warfare device, but is gold in color.